 US Bank

-These breakfasts encourage the growth of Latino small businesses.
+These meetings encourage the growth of Latino small businesses for industry.
 Also, these gatherings are creating a bridge between businesses from different communities.

-Preparation of business plans, business accounting, taxation, marketing, legal clinics, and QuickBooks.
+Preparation of business plans, business accounting, taxation, marketing, legal clinics,technology training and QuickBooks.